therealyingtong/hawk-pack/README.md

 > Given vector IDs `a`, `b`, `c`, which of `a` or `b` is closer to `c`?

-From there, the algorithm HSNW is implemented to create a graph database along with sub-linear search and insertion procedures.
+From there, the algorithm [HNSW](https://arxiv.org/abs/1603.09320) is implemented to create a graph database along with sub-linear search and insertion procedures.

 ### Usage